These celebrity-owned jets are the biggest CO2 polluters

 2. Floyd Mayweather

 The retired boxer came in second for the first time in his career.
-His shortest flight of 2022 was a ten-minute flight that landed in Las Vegas.
+His shortest flight of 2022 was a 10-minute flight that landed in Las Vegas.

 3. Jay-Z